Strange metal in the doped Hubbard model via percolation: Approximations

-where $x\in[0,1]$ is now a continuous parameter indexing the continuum of internal states; all dependence of these energies on cluster size, shape, and position are dropped.
+All dependence of these energies on cluster size, shape, and position are dropped.

-In this continuum approximation, the analog of the sets $\mathcal{I}$ labeling multi-electron states are now continuous occupation functions $n(x)$.
+In the IR limit the sets $\mathcal{I}$ labeling discrete occupied states can be approximated as occupation functions $n(x)$ defined on the continuum of internal states.
 When integrated over all $x$, the occupation function gives the fraction of occupied states, $\rho = \int \dd x\, n(x) \approx \nu/s$.
-To simplify further we assume that the physically relevant case for describing the low-energy properties of the system is that of thermal occupation, so that $n(x) = n_F(\bar{\epsilon}(x)-\mu)$, where $n_F(\epsilon) = (1+e^{\epsilon/T})^{-1}$ is the Fermi function and $\mu = \bar{\epsilon}(\rho)$ so that $\rho$ completely characterizes the occupation of the internal states.
+To simplify further we assume that the physically relevant case for describing the low-energy properties of the system is that of thermal occupation, so that $n(x) = n_F(\bar{\epsilon}(x)-\mu)$, where $n_F(\epsilon) = \left(1+e^{\epsilon/T}\right)^{-1}$ is the Fermi function and $\mu = \bar{\epsilon}(\rho)$ so that $\rho$ completely characterizes the occupation of the internal states.
 Since the addition or removal of a single electron does not change the filling fraction in the continuum approximation, we have both a bosonic and fermionic cluster for any $\rho$.
 Finally, we will assume that all clusters have the same fraction of their states occupied, which, with the above approximations, means they are filled to the same energy, i.e. we take $\rho = \rho_p = (1-p)/(1+p)$ in all clusters, the average filling found in \cref{eq:filling}, so that $\mu = \mu_p$ in all clusters as well.
-For $p=p_c$ this filling is $\rho_{p_c} \approx 0.687$.
+At the critical doping this filling is $\rho_{p_c^{(\mathrm{sqr})}} \approx 0.687$ for the square lattice, $\rho_{p_c^{(\mathrm{hex})}} \approx 0.435$ in the hexagonal lattice, and $\rho_{p_c^{(\mathrm{kag})}} \approx 0.532$ for the kagome lattice.
 The total internal energy of a cluster is then